 The startup filed to the FCC: “The proposed spectrum is licensed by Dish Wireless, who has given Rearden [the company behind Artemis] permission to use the spectrum during the requested period for these experiments.”

-When experimental licenses are sought in the spectrum held by some party, the license typically includes permission of the spectrum holder, and it does not indicate any relationship between the spectrum holder and the experimenter.
+When experimental licenses are sought in the spectrum held by some party, the license typically includes permission from the spectrum holder, and it does not indicate any relationship between the spectrum holder and the experimenter.
 Artemis has conducted experiments in many different bands in the spectrum held by many other parties.
 We have no further comment.

 “The proposed spectrum is licensed by Dish Wireless, who has given Rearden [the company behind Artemis] permission to use the spectrum during the requested period of time for these experiments.”StarNav